XpertAI: uncovering regression model strategies for sub-manifolds: Introduction

 \section{Introduction}

 Machine learning has provided powerful predictive models for numerous scientific and industrial applications.
 As the use of ML models for critical autonomous decisions increases, there is a growing demand for establishing trust while maintaining their predictive capabilities.
-Explainable artificial intelligence (XAI) has emerged as a step towards enhancing transparency and allows for insights into the inner workings of these highly complex AI models \cite{ DBLP:journals/inffus/ArrietaRSBTBGGM20,DBLP:journals/pieee/SamekMLAM21}.
-XAI can be utilized for both, model validation against expert intuition and for obtaining new insights into the data-generating processes under investigation \cite{ krenn2022scientific,klauschen2024toward}.
+Explainable artificial intelligence (XAI) has emerged as a step towards enhancing transparency and allows for insights into the inner workings of these highly complex AI models \cite{DBLP:journals/inffus/ArrietaRSBTBGGM20,DBLP:journals/pieee/SamekMLAM21}.
+XAI can be utilized for both, model validation against expert intuition as well as for obtaining new insights into the data-generating processes under investigation \cite{krenn2022scientific,klauschen2024toward}.

 So far, the predominant focus within XAI has been placed on understanding the decisions made by classification models \cite{baehrens2010explain,ZeilerFergus,bach-plos15,Zhou16,DBLP:conf/kdd/Ribeiro0G16}.
 The widely used family of post-hoc attribution methods aims to achieve this by allocating evidence for a particular class across the corresponding input features.
-Thus they indicate the extent to which each feature has contributed to the model output.
+In doing so, they indicate the extent to which each feature has contributed to the model output.
 In this process, the model's decision boundary serves as a natural point of reference for the explanation.

-In regression, on the other hand, the matter is more complex.
-There, the equivalent to the decision boundary needs to be defined for every single query, since it is a priori unknown which of the two questions `\textit{why is the output above 50?}' or `\textit{why is the output above 0?}' is most relevant for the user \cite{Letzgus2022XAIRieee}.
-Moreover, in non-linear problems, sub-manifolds on which the model builds specific responses are to be expected, for example, for different output values: Consider, for example, the task of predicting the quality of wine based on some descriptive features (year, grape, price, etc.).
-Intuitively, the explanation of what makes a premium wine better than a decent alternative is likely to differ significantly from the explanation of what makes it better than a low-quality rotgut, which should be reflected in the attributions.
+In regression, on the other hand, the equivalent to the decision boundary needs to be defined for every single query, since it is a priori unknown which of the two questions `\textit{why is the output above 50?}' or `\textit{why is the output above 0?}' is most relevant for the user \cite{Letzgus2022XAIRieee}.
+Moreover, in non-linear problems, sub-manifolds on which the model builds specific responses are to be expected, for example, for different output values.